README.md

 πŸš€ Deploy Anywhere

-The installer handles Bun, dependencies, CLI registration, Meilisearch, and runs the setup wizard.
+The installer handles Bun, dependencies, CLI registration, Postgres setup, and the setup wizard.

 See examples/local-mac/ for a full-featured local setup with heartbeat, cron, and active hours.